pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 The wire formats for server-ipv4 and server-ipv6 are a sequence of IP addresses, in network byte order, for the respective address family.

 The presentation values for server-name and include-delegi are an unordered collection of fully-qualified domain names and relative domain names, separated by commas.
+Relative names in presentation format are interpreted according origin rules in {{!RFC1035}} section 5.1.
+Parsing the comma-separated list is specified in {{!RFC9460}} section A.1.

+Please note arbitrary names are acceptable on the protocol level.
+Unusual names with special characters require double-escaping by applying rules of {{!RFC1034}} section 5.1 together with escaping rules from {{RFC9460}} section A.1.
+TODO: add an insane example?

 The wire format for server-name and include-delegi are each a concatenated unordered collection of a wire-format domain names, where the root label provides the separation between names:

     +-+-+-+-+-+-+-+-+-+-+-+-+-+-